 Many factors can cause damage to a car Engine, but how do you tell if an engine is damaged due to no oil?

-It’s not new that a lack of oil flow to the engine component will increase friction among moving parts of the system and cause a knock.
+It’s not new that a lack of oil flow to the engine component increases friction among the system’s moving parts and causes a knock.

 Likewise, coolants mixing with oil could also reduce the viscosity of the motor oil, thereby reducing its power.

-Engine damages caused due to no oil are often costly to repair because several components are broken, burnt, or damaged.
+Engine damages caused by no oil are often costly to repair because several components are broken, burned, or damaged.

 This is why I’ll advise any car user to perform a regular oil check to refill the oil level when it gets low.

-Nevertheless, if, as a mechanic, a damaged engine is brought to you and you want to decipher if the damage results from insufficient oil, then this article is for you.
+Nevertheless, if you, as a mechanic, are brought a damaged engine and want to determine whether the damage results from insufficient oil, then this article is for you.

-In this article, I’ll show common signs that tell you when you’re running low on oil and how to know if an engine is damaged from no oil.
+In this article, I’ll show common signs of when you’re running low on oil and how to tell if an engine is damaged because of a lack of oil.

 How to tell if an Engine is Damaged from no Oil